Becoming Like Christ by the Power of God’s Spirit

 For this very reason, make every effort to add to your faith goodness; and to goodness, knowledge; and to knowledge, self-control; and to self-control, perseverance; and to perseverance, godliness; and to godliness, mutual affection; and to mutual affection, love.
 For if you possess these qualities in increasing measure, they will keep you from being ineffective and unproductive in your knowledge of our Lord Jesus Christ.
 (2 Peter 1:5-8)

-Faith is the first essential ingredient to a relationship with God.
+Faith is the first essential ingredient to a love relationship with God.
 Just as a baby first only recognizes their parents and places total faith in them, the new Christian only knows the Father and has a simple faith relationship and not much else.
 With time, a baby grows into a child and gains knowledge about the world around them.
 Likewise, as the believer grows, they gain knowledge about God, the Scripture, and right from wrong.
 Later, a child learns self-control through discipline for bad actions and rewards for good behavior.
 The spiritual parallel is when our knowledge starts to affect our daily habits and lifestyle.
 This is a large step in Christian maturity.

 Over time, trusting God through adversity then produces perseverance, or ability to withstand hardship.
 And as we mature, we become more like God in character, called godliness.
 A big step is when the believer learns mutual affection, or love for other Christian believers.
 And finally, the last and greatest (though most difficult to learn) is love.
 This is God’s type of love, given without condition to all people.
 When we learn to love like God loves, we are more like him than in any other way.
 But without a doubt, this is the most difficult one for me.